Defending Object Detectors against Patch Attacks with Out-of-Distribution Smoothing: Acknowledgements

 \section{Acknowledgements}

-This material is based on work supported by DARPA under agreement number 885000, the National Science Foundation (NSF) Grants 2039445, CCF-FMitF-1836978, SaTC-Frontiers-1804648 and CCF-1652140, and ARO grant number W911NF-17-1-0405.
+This material is based on work supported by DARPA under agreement number 885000, the National Science Foundation (NSF) Grants 2039445, CCF-FMitF-1836978, SaTC-Frontiers-1804648 and CCF1652140, Air Force Grant FA9550-18-1-0166, ARO grant number W911NF-17-1-0405, and National Science Foundation Graduate Research Fellowship Grant No. DGE 1841052.
+Feng is partially supported by the J. Robert Beyster Computational Innovation Graduate Fellowship.
 The U.S. Government is authorized to reproduce and distribute reprints for Governmental purposes notwithstanding any copyright notation thereon.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of our research sponsors.